GENERAL EXCELLENCE SCHOLARSHIPS

 Last year's school report and interim reports for current year are also required.

 Scholarships will be offered once the Scholarship Sub-Committee has met.
 All awards are reviewed annually.

 Note: If a student currently holds a scholarship at another school, this should be disclosed at the interview stage of the application.
 Applicants will be considered for ALL General Excellence Scholarships as applicable - you do not need to complete individual application forms for each named scholarship.

-The following General Excellence scholarships are open for 2018.
-Click here to apply.
+The following General Excellence scholarships are now closed for 2018.

 SIR JAMES DARLING MEMORIAL FUND SCHOLARSHIPS